brutus/htmltest/README.md

 ### CI

-You can also run this from the CI, for that use the `alpine` tag:
+You can also run this from a CI, e.g. for Gitlab use the `alpine` tag:

 ```yaml
 test-html: